 - Research how to reuse existing user research, service design, common components, and data and technology standards before starting to design or procure something new.

-- Build capacity in service-design, so that each service we transform is informally tested by our peers against our national service standard where appropriate (GDS will be publishing a local-friendly iteration).
+- Build capacity in service-design, so that each service we transform is informally tested by our peers against our national service standard where appropriate.

 - Where appropriate every new IT solution procured must operate according to the technology code of practice, putting us in control of our service data, using open standards where they exist and contributing to their creation where they don’t.